lokal-ninja/england/content/cities/tewkesbury/a-class-of-beauty.md

 ---
-title: "A Class of Beauty"
+title: "A Class Of Beauty"
 url: /tewkesbury/a-class-of-beauty/
 shop: beauty
 ---